Get the private links of your language files and deliver them using the Localazy global content delivery network.

-Deliver new translations as soon as they are approved for production use.
-No need for rebuilds.
+Deliver new translations to your users as soon as they are approved and published for production use.
+No need for rebuilds - Localazy CDN will shorten the turnaround times of translation updates.

 CDN is an abbreviation for Content Delivery Network.
 At its core, it’s a network of servers also named Points of Presence (PoPs) that store replicas of content in their memory (cache) and then deliver it to requesting users.
 The geographic location determines this delivery to connect the user to the nearest and fastest server, reducing data transfer time (latency).